BehnooshNasri/project_one/README.md

 ### The questions we're going to answer are:

-1. What is the correlation between household income and post-grad degrees in select provinces of Ontario, British Columbia, Alberta and Quebec?
+1. What is the distribution of household income and post-grad degrees in select provinces of Ontario, British Columbia, Alberta and Quebec?
-2. What is the difference graduation rates for the same select provices?
+2. What is the different graduation rates for the select provinces of Ontario, British Columbia, Alberta and Quebec?
-3. What are the ratios between male and female graduates for post-grad studies in the select provinces?
+3. What are the ratios between male and female graduates for post-grad studies in the select provinces of Ontario, British Columbia, Alberta and Quebec?
-4. which province has the highest number of post-grad graduates?
-5. What are the countries with most international students enrolled in post-grad studies in Canada?
+4. What are the countries with most international students enrolled in post-grad studies in Canada?
-6. Using API, for abvialable data globally what are the post-grad statistics compared to the countries GDP?
+5. Using API, for abvialable data globally what are the post-grad statistics compared to the countries GDP?
-7. Using API, for abvialable data globally what are the post-grad statistics compared to the countries population?
+6. Using API, for abvialable data globally what are the post-grad statistics compared to the countries population?

 ## Members of the group